 Do you rely on caffeinated beverages?
-Cutting back can change more than you expect.
+Cutting back can change more than you’d expect.
 Here’s how I reduced coffee consumption and what it did for me.

 It began at work.
-A not-too-bright personal assistant smugly relayed information to me that couldn’t be right: I had just three weeks to fulfill a quarterly accounting task that required at least eight.
+A not-too-bright personal assistant relayed information to me that was clearly wrong: I had just three weeks to fulfill a quarterly accounting task that required at least eight.
 It would mean working hours that exceeded the company’s overtime cap, thus overlapping into my free time.

 Apart from my regular tasks, I was already covering for two colleagues who were off sick, and organizing a big departmental event.